Arrows may not center when in edit mode. Once site is published, the arrow will be centered on the tab

 [email protected]

-Rabbi Shmuly Yanklowitz is the Founder & CEO of Shamayim V’Aretz and the author of Jewish Ethics & Social Justice: A Guide for the 21st Century now available on Amazon.
-His second book Epistemic Development in Talmud Study is now available on Amazon also.
-Currently Rav Shmuly serves as the Founder and President of Uri L’Tzedek.
+Rabbi Shmuly Yanklowitz is the Founder & CEO of Shamayim V’Aretz and the author of 10 books on Jewish ethics.
+Currently Rav Shmuly serves as the President & Dean of Valley Beit Midrash and serves as the Founder and President of Uri L’Tzedek.
 He completed a Masters at Harvard University in Leadership and Psychology, a second Masters degree in Jewish Philosophy at Yeshiva University, and has completed a Doctorate at Columbia University in Moral Development and Epistemology.
 Shmuly was ordained as a Rabbi by Yeshivat Chovevei Torah (YCT Rabbinical School) in New York as a Wexner Graduate Fellow.
+Yanklowitz was awarded a Rothschild Fellowship at the University of Cambridge.
 As a global social justice educator, Shmuly has volunteered, taught, and staffed missions on five continents including Israel, Ghana, India, France, Thailand, El Salvador, Britain, Senegal, Germany, Switzerland, Ukraine, Argentina, South Africa and Haiti.
 In 2012, Newsweek rated Rav Shmuly one of the top 50 rabbis in America and in 2013!
+In 2016, the Forward named Rabbi Shmuly one of "The Most Inspiring Rabbis in America."
+Also in 2016, the Forward acknowledged Rav Shmuly as one of the 50 most influential Jews.
 In 2008, the Jewish Week recognized Shmuly as one of “36 under 36” (one of 36 of the most influential Jewish leaders under the age of 36).
 Shmuly, his wife Shoshana, and baby Amiella live in Scottsdale, Arizona where he serves as President & Dean of the Valley Beit Midrash.

 Mayim Bialik, Ph.D.